MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 ## 4. Data Storage and Security
 - Account data (name, email, encrypted password) is stored securely using Firebase Authentication.
 - Feature analytics data is collected by Firebase Analytics in an aggregated, anonymous form.
 - Portfolio and trading data are stored locally on your device and never uploaded to external servers.
+- Strategy data for which notifications are enabled is securely stored in Firebase Firestore.

 We use industry-standard security practices to help protect your data, but no method of transmission or storage is 100% secure.